 Many established companies in Baltimore provide their employees with substantial benefits and opportunities for career progression.
 Start-ups tend to offer their employees greater flexibility, although salaries are sometimes lower.

-On the whole, the work environment in Baltimore is not as fast-paced or competitive than those of nearby cities such as New York or Washington DC, but this doesn’t necessarily mean that employees in Baltimore are any less hardworking and industrious.
+On the whole, the work environment in Baltimore is not as fast paced or competitive as those of nearby cities such as New York or Washington DC, but this doesn’t necessarily mean that employees in Baltimore are any less hardworking and industrious.
 Instead, it indicates that there is a greater focus on people having a healthy work-life balance.

 ►Entrepreneurs looking to do business in Baltimore will find some useful insights into American business culture on the Doing Business in the USA page.

 Are you an expat living in Baltimore?